blakebordelon/kernel_acc_gd/README.md

-README File for Approximate Architecture Search with Accelerated Kernel Methods
+Approximate Architecture Search with Accelerated Kernel Methods

+See the pdf of the final report above.

 kernel_mse.ipynb contains code to run kernel regression on least squares for CIFAR-10(0)